-"Wishes to be cared for at home respected and wishes to die at home achieved"
+"Wish to be cared for at home respected and wish to die at home achieved"

 About: Border Caring Services Border Caring Services Selkirk TD7 5EB Borders Community Services / Community Nursing Borders Community Services Community Nursing TD6 9BS Borders General Hospital / Day Procedure Unit Borders General Hospital Day Procedure Unit Melrose TD6 9BS Borders General Hospital / Medical Oncology Borders General Hospital Medical Oncology TD6 9BS Borders General Hospital / Pain management Borders General Hospital Pain management TD6 9BS Borders General Hospital / Podiatry Borders General Hospital Podiatry Melrose TD6 9BS Borders General Hospital / Speech & Language Therapy Borders General Hospital Speech & Language Therapy Melrose TD6 9BS Borders General Practices Borders General Practices Margaret Kerr Unit Margaret Kerr Unit

 My uncle visited Waverley Medical Practice on many occasions due to significant weight loss.
 He always attended the surgery but when unable he would receive a home visit.
 He had two admissions to hospital, which he hated and wished for no treatment when cancer was diagnosed.
 Vikas and the district nurses (Fiona, Lizza and Maryanne) always shown the utmost respect to my uncle and never judged him or his choices.
 Vikas always maintained valuable continuity and ensured the relevant professionals were involved in a timely and respectful way.